Marion County Coroner's office out of money because of so many deaths

 "The time that goes into those cases pretty much doubles compared to other types of death investigation cases," McGinty said.

-And things got even more costly, with extra protection needed for staff.
+Add in COVID-19 and things get even more costly with extra protection needed for staff.

-So, this month, the City-County council sent relief in the form of about $380,000 dollars to get them through the rest of the year.
+So, this month, the City-County Council sent relief in the form of about $380,000 dollars to get the coroner's operation through the rest of the year.

 It'll pay for more pathologists and another deputy coroner.

-Plus, McGinty says in 2022, the office plans work with the DEA on tracking fentanyl to hopefully cut down on overdose deaths.
+Plus, McGinty said in 2022, the office plans work with the DEA on tracking fentanyl to hopefully cut down on overdose deaths.

 They also plan to add social workers to help families reduce trauma and violence.